mohsenmahroos/tracer/README.md

 #include "tracer.hpp"

-If the macro TRACE is defined before this tracer code, the following trace operations are enabled.
+If the macro TRACE is defined before this tracer code, the following trace operations are enabled using Variadic Macros and Variadic Function Templates.

 1. tr_begin(...) macro call increments the trace depth, and then prints the passed arguments.
 2. tr(...) macro call prints the passed arguments without updating the trace depth.